A History of Nettle Creek School

 As today, these children played tag and baseball under those same oak trees that have watched so many generations of children play and learn near this prairie land we call Nettle Creek.

-A special thanks to Mrs. Donna Burnham and Mrs. Rhonda Hoge for their resourceful contribution to this narrative.
+A special thanks to Mrs. Donna Burnham and Mrs. Rhoda Hoge for their resourceful contribution to this narrative.